SNOMED-Documents/snomed-starter-guide/5-snomed-ct-logical-model.md

-# SNOMED CT Starter Guide : 5.
-SNOMED CT Logical Model
+# 5. SNOMED CT Logical Model

 This section provides an overview of: